 Stringers Campground (Nanga Brook)

 Ideally nestled along the banks of the Murray River, Stingers campground is a quaint little spot that caters to tents only.
-Perfect for a weekend of swimming, kayaking, mountain bike riding, bushwalks and even a spot of fishing, you can book online HERE.
+Perfect for a weekend of swimming, kayaking, mountain bike riding, bushwalks and even a spot of fishing.

 Lake Navarino (Waroona)